NicoZweifel/DBInline/README.md

 # Summary

-- Collection of Classes/Interfaces/Extensions to quickly get transactions, commands and also pool different Databases in one Connectionpool.
+- Collection of Classes/Interfaces/Extensions to quickly get transactions, commands and also pool different Databases together.

 - Rollbacks/Disposing is handled in the background.